JB1302/Projects/README.md

 Responsive web interfaces, dashboards, and components built with Bootstrap 5, HTML, and CSS.
 Perfect for UI prototyping, data visualization, and modern web styling.

+See the [BootStrap](./BootStrap/) folder for demos and templates.

 ---

 ## 🗃️ Documentos & Otros

 Supporting files, notes, and miscellaneous utilities for various projects and coursework.
+Find them in the [Documentos](./Documentos/) folder.

 ---